sarkis1997/dotfiles/README.md

 # How to install?

 Just download the file .bash_profile and put the file into the root directory.
-Than open youre terminal and type: source ~/.bash_profile.
+Than open you're terminal and type: source ~/.bash_profile.

 That should work:)